-With $5,000 of his own money, a $5,000 loan from the Small Business Administration (SBA), a $5,000 loan from his mother, Joan Sergent, and plenty of advice and guidance from Business Consultant, Larry Ward from Jackson State University Small Business Development Center in Jackson, MS, Tim was on a mission to open his first commercial location.
+With $5,000 of his own money, a $5,000 loan from the Small Business Administration (SBA), a $5,000 loan from his mother, Ms. Joan Sergent, and plenty of advice and guidance, Tim was on a mission to open his first commercial location.
+Some of that advice and guidance came from, Dwayne Perkins, Loan Specialist at Central MS Planning & Development District in Jackson, MS, Larry Ward, Business Counselor at Jackson State University Small Business Development Center in Jackson, MS, and Meredith Coleman McGee, Owner of Typing Solutions Resumes & Etc. in Jackson, MS.

 After searching for months for the ideal location, Tim finally found a building in August of 2003 in Jackson, MS. Tim had until December of the same year to turn the property into what he would eventually call, TCL Financial & Tax Services.

-TCL Financial & Tax Services officially opened for business on January 5, 2004 at their first commercial location at 3030 Terry Road, Suite A in Jackson, MS...just in time for the 2003 tax season.
+With a little less than $100 left in his bank account (basically broke), Tim officially opened the first location of TCL Financial & Tax Services on January 5, 2004 at 3030 Terry Road, Suite A, in Jackson, MS...just in time for the 2003 Tax Season.

 TIME FOR EXPANSION

-With TCL Financial & Tax Services clientele still reaching unpredictable numbers; which was totally not projected, Tim was able to open a third business location on September 11, 2006 at 4700 Robinson Road Extension, Suite 400 in Jackson, MS. This premier, state-of-the-art office became, and still is, the headquarters for TCL Financial & Tax Services.
+With TCL Financial & Tax Services clientele still reaching unpredictable numbers; which was totally not projected, Tim was able to open a third business location on September 11, 2006 at 4700 Robinson Road Extension, Suite 400, in Jackson, MS...just in time for the 2006 Tax Season.
+This premier, state-of-the-art office became, and still is, the headquarters for TCL Financial & Tax Services.

 Wow!
-That's three business locations in less than three years.
+You calculated correctly again!
+Tim opened up three business locations in less than three years.
+That is amazing!

 The goal set forth for TCL Financial & Tax Services is to become a company that offers a wide range of financial services and support to individuals and businesses.

-TCL Financial & Tax Services ultimate objective is to become the leader in the industry when it relates to financial and tax preparation services for individuals and businesses nationwide.
+TCL Financial & Tax Services ultimate goal is to become the leader in the industry when it relates to financial and tax preparation services for individuals and businesses nationwide.